Isaryll/Background-Extraction-C--OpenCV/README.md

 No decisions for a while.

-Class Hierachy are not implemmented yet.
+Class Hierachy is not described yet.

 -----------------------
 Word Frequency Analysis